Shaun Kirk: Reception

-After witnessing Shaun's shows at the 2011 Woodford Folk Festival - Director of Bluesfest Byron Bay Peter Noble blogged about his performances calling him "a truly hot new artist on the blues scene".Reviewing Shaun Kirk's performance at Northcote Social Club in May 2014, critic Bradley Cowan wrote:
+After witnessing Shaun's shows at the 2011 Woodford Folk Festival, music promoter and director of Bluesfest Byron Bay Peter Noble blogged about his performances calling him "a truly hot new artist on the blues scene".

+Reviewing Shaun Kirk's performance at Northcote Social Club in May 2014, critic Bradley Cowan wrote:

 "Shaun Kirk proved that blues is still very much in fashion with his stellar performance...
 His energetic strumming and deep raspy voice hit all the right notes, causing sporadic beaming and shouts to erupt throughout the audience."